russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 I could discuss some other common scenarios, but before we do that, let's examine the LogicApps and workflow I have settled on for the two scenarios I mentioned.

-## Targetting Azure Virtual Machines
+## Targeting Azure Virtual Machines

 I have settled on a standard (ish) workflow using the Azure REST API.
 We will need a few supporting resources and the Azure Logic App itself.